discsim/frank/docs/tutorials/mstable_to_uvtable.rst

 As noted there, we recommend performing a CASA `split` command with `keepflags=False` before exporting the UVTable, as this ensures that only valid visibilities are exported.

-In tests we've found that channel averaging an MSTable tends to have a weak effect on the frank fit, though it's worth performing a fit on your dataset without any averaging to verify.
+It's worth performing a fit for a given dataset with a UVTable extracted from an MSTable in which no or minimal time averaging and channel averaging have been applied.
-The increased density of (u, v) points under no channel averaging may in some cases improve the data's SNR at long baselines enough to increase the maximum baseline out to which frank fits.
+In some cases the increased density of (u, v) points can improve the data's SNR at long baselines enough that frank fits the visibilities in this region more closely.